openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 guaranteed CPUs available on the same NUMA node (when the single-numa-node policy is being used).
 However, that doesn't solve the problem of ensuring shared CPUs are not oversubscribed on a worker and doesn't provide the end user with visibility into the number of shared CPUs available at any point in time.

-Another concern with any solution that relies on TAS/NFD/RTE is that TAS/NFD/RTE can’t be deployed on some SNO configurations (e.g. vRAN DU) due to resource constraints.
-We need a solution that can be used in those configurations as well as larger configurations.

 ## Infrastructure Needed [optional]